 He married Jane McCarty of Muncy, Penn., on 7 November 1825.
 She was the daughter of William McCarty and Mary Lloyd, and was born in Muncy, Lycoming Co., on 6 April 1800, one of thirteen children.
 He left Pennsylvania in October 1838 and arrived in Roscoe 31 January 1839 after a short stay in Michigan near South Bend, Indiana.
 (His sister Mary and husband John McMichael, had moved to Harris Prairie, about eight miles northeast of South Bend in about 1832 or 1833 with their family of nine children.)

-He was first Township Supervisor from Harlem Township in 1850.
+Alexander was first Township Supervisor from Harlem Township in 1850.
+Also in 1851.

 He had nine children, 4 sons and 5 daughters (2 children died in early childhood):